cognitect/transit-format/README.md

 ### Quoting

-Some json processors only allow arrays or objects as top level forms.
+Some JSON processors only allow arrays or objects as top level forms.
 If you write a single scalar value using transit, it gets quoted.
 A quoted scalar is represented as a map on the wire:

 ```javascript
 {"~#'" : "a string"}